Get started guide for Azure developers

 Service principal objects: Along with providing access to user principals and groups, you can grant the same access to a service principal.

 When to use: When you're programmatically managing Azure resources or granting access for applications.
 For more information, see Create Active Directory application and service principal.

 Azure Resource Manager lets you assign custom tags to individual resources.
 Tags, which are key-value pairs, can be helpful when you need to organize resources for billing or monitoring.
 Tags provide you a way to track resources across multiple resource groups.
 You can assign tags the following ways:

 - Using the Azure CLI

 You can assign multiple tags to each resource.
 To learn more, see Using tags to organize your Azure resources.

 In the move from on-premises computing to cloud-hosted services, tracking and estimating service usage and related costs are significant concerns.
 It's important to estimate what new resources cost to run on a monthly basis.
 You can also project how the billing looks for a given month based on the current spending.

 Azure provides a set of Billing REST APIs that give access to resource consumption and metadata information for Azure subscriptions.
 These Billing APIs give you the ability to better predict and manage Azure costs.
 You can track and analyze spending in hourly increments and create spending alerts.
 You can also predict future billing based on current usage trends.

-Get started: To learn more about using the Billing APIs, see Azure consumption API overview
+Get started: To learn more about using the Billing APIs, see Cost Management automation overview

 Predict future costs